lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 <p align="center">
 <img src="https://github.com/lifeatedmlab/praktikum-basis-data/blob/bb2072b9b962c9e624ee2e3fb0c06392918f0b2d/MODUL%202/img_basdat/IN%20.png">
 </p>

+This query will display the data in the 'laryawan' table with the condition of the employee name, which is 'John Doe', 'Jane Smith', 'Alice Johnson'.

 ### 3. OR
 The OR operator is used to return a data record if one of the given conditions is true.
 Here is the syntax used to use the OR operator.